SilkRose/Pony/stories/heartbeat-hotel/heartbeat-hotel.md

 "Are you running out of stuff to say?"

 - "The room service is the best I've ever had.
-You can get a back massage, or just relax in quiet peace, or talk the receptionist's ear off."
+You can get a back massage, or talk the receptionist's ear off, or just relax in quiet peace."

 "I haven't heard you mention kissing yet."